GiulioRomualdi/assignment-yarp-sinusoid/README.md

 cd assignment-yarp-sinusoid/
 yarpmanager --from app/ymanager.ini
 ```
-run all the module and connect all the port.
+run all the modules and connect all the ports.
 The `signal.txt` file will be saved into `assignment-yarp-sinusoid` folder.